 - If you are taking antithyroid medication continue to take it during pregnancy

 - Propylthiouracil (PTU) is the treatment of choice when trying to conceive and during the first trimester (the first 12 weeks of pregnancy)

-- Radioactive iodine treatment is not used during pregnancy
+- Radioactive iodine treatment should never be used during pregnancy

-- ‘Block and Replace’ regime of antithyroid drug therapy is not used during pregnancy
+- ‘Block and Replace’ regime of antithyroid drug therapy should not be used during pregnancy

 - Thyroid surgery is rarely required.
 If needed it should ideally be performed during the middle three months of pregnancy

 - All newborn babies have a heel-prick blood test to check for hypothyroidism